taineleau-zz/Fudan_PRML2017_Assignment/Ass0_warming_up/README.md

 ---

 The LaTeX template `report.tex` (you can write your report in either English or Chinese) has been provided in the folder `part3`.
-You must hand in a report written by `LaTeX` (you may use your own template if you're excel at TeX).
+You must hand in a report written by `LaTeX` (you may use your own template if you are confident enough on TeX).
 You may compile your `*.tex` locally or online (`https://www.overleaf.com/`) using the command `xelatex`.

 - For MacOS, it's sufficient to install the [MacTeX](http://www.tug.org/mactex/).